-1. The Class Representatives file this suit against the City and allege a declaratory judgment action with supplemental relief to establish a common fund, comprised of all the unlawful taxes paid by the Class Representatives and each Class Member to the fullest extent allowed by law.
+1. Class Representatives, Discount Sleep of Ocala, LLC d/b/a Mattress Warehouse, individually, and as a Representative of a Class of all similarly situated others, and Dale W. Birch, individually and as a Representative of a Class of all similarly situated others, file this suit against the City and allege a declaratory judgment action with supplemental relief to establish a common fund comprised of all the unlawful taxes paid by the Class Representatives and each class member.